 GIVE THEM TIME TO ADJUST

 Your new home is virtually an alien dwelling to your kids who are yet to make memories of their own in the house.
-It has new sounds and smells and it would take them before your children can adjust to these.
+It has new sounds and smells, and it would take them before your children can adjust to these.
 So, instead of rushing for them to accept their new home, point out some of the things that may get them excited such as the neighborhood pool, the basketball court in the neighborhood park.
-However, it is just as important to let them know that there are things that may not be the same such as the new home having a relatively small backyard than your previous one, etc.
+However, it is just as important to let them know that there are things that may not be the same such as the new home has a relatively small backyard than your previous one, etc.

 TELL YOUR CHILDREN IT IS PERFECTLY OKAY TO SHED TEARS

 Your kids may be excited about their new home, but sad at the prospect of moving and leaving friends behind.
 Encourage them to talk about these and while they do genuinely listen to them.
 Capitalize on their excitement by letting them know of all the great things that come with their new home in contrast to the old one.
 Encourage tears if that is what is needed.

 INVOLVE THEM IN MAKING THE HOUSE INTO A HOME